puzzle/delivery-pipeline-concept/stages/01-build/README.md

 This stage contains the classic application build as well as any checks on the code in isolation (unit testing, static code analysis).

 The goal of the test/checks in this stage is to make sure that each unit of code performs correctly.
-Buisness logic shoud - if possible - be checked in this stage.
+Business logic should - if possible - be checked in this stage.

 ## Steps